alinz07/Propagatorz/README.md

 ## Introduction

 Propagatorz is a "plant help line" web application that allows users to share photos and notes regarding thier house plants.
 Users will need to login or sign up first in order to start taking part in the discussions.
-The login functionality also allows users to keep track of all of the posts they created as well.
+The app is organized in typical React fashion with a client folder and server folder.
+The server holds the db configuration, db models, schemas and utilities that support the models.
+The client folder holds all of the function components and page components as well as the build folder that uses webpack to minify and serve the React assets.
+The client side also has all of the mongoose and graphql queries/mutations/actions/reducers that are ran inside the components.

 ## User Story